-Up until a few weeks ago, I honestly knew nothing about Instagram.
+When I ventured into the social media world of teachers, I honestly knew nothing about Instagram, let alone had any concept of how HUGE it is in the educational realm.
 Whereas I knew some social media platforms, like Twitter, are huge in educational circles, I really had no idea how big Instagram is for teachers.
 The honest reason why?
 I had no one in my immediate teacher tribe that used Instagram for teaching.
 Isn’t that how it works for teachers?
 Unless you go out of your way to research something, the only way you have any idea of what is out there is by word of mouth.
 If you have no one telling you about something, how do you even know it’s a thing?

 Now, I’ve discussed before other social media that is beneficial for teachers.
 Honestly, we should all be doing whatever we can to reach outside of our classrooms to see what else is out there.
 So many of our colleagues have such amazing ideas we might never think of ourselves.
 It is some of the best professional development you can come across.
 As the “un-conference” movement gains momentum, it is only fitting that we have the ability to take care of our personal professional development needs in a few minutes here and there as we have the time.
 Instagram is an easy way to do this.
 If you are unfamiliar with how the platform works in general, here is a great YouTube tutorial that explains it’s basic functions.

 (The links below may be affiliate links.
 Please read my disclosure policy for more information.)

 So on a whim, I started an Instagram page for Student-Centered World.
 WOW.
 I mean, WOW.
 At first, just like any other new platform, it takes a minute to get used to.
 I found it helpful to have a step-by-step guide, like this one, to walk me through the process to get everything set up.
 The nice part is that Instagram suggests people to follow based off how you set up your account, so right away I had teachers popping up.
 I started following them and many reciprocated.